StealthyAD/Standify/README.md

 3. Done and enjoy your music.

 NOTE: One of musics having different format files like .mp3, .wgg, .ogg, etc... are not compatible with Stand.
 So be advise, use .wav converter music to work.
+- No volume settings added because the .dll file does not provide volume control functionality